 7. You'll be ready to travel at all times

 A friend invites you to backpack around Europe?
 Want to take a gap year to travel before you start college?
 Win an exotic trip to surf camp in Costa Rica?
 Whatever the reason, having a passport makes last minute getaways possible.

 Advice from the Passport Experts

 If you don't already have a passport, it could take four to six weeks after you apply to receive it, or you will have to pay an additional $60 to get it expedited.
 Even in that case, it could still take up to three weeks to receive your passport, so playing it safe and applying for your passport today will come in handy!
 It is never too early to secure the key to your future!
-Find out the 3 easy steps to applying today!

 If you are ready to begin your travels and aren’t sure where you want to go, check out GoAbroad’s High School Programs Abroad directory to browse through travel opportunities.